-Our hospital is a Harvard teaching hospital and clinical research is important to us at the Neurology clinic.
-We welcome our patients to take part in the process of choosing what research ideas should be implemented.
-This can be achieved by being a part of our Neurology Research Advisory Board.
-This advisor board includes doctors, patients, patients' family members, physical therapists, financial administrators and others.
-For more information or if you would like to participate, please contact us at
+Our hospital is an Harvard teaching hospital and clinical research is important to us at the Neurology clinic.
+We welcome our patients taking part in the process of choosing what research ideas should be implemented.
+This can be achieved by joining our Neurology Research Advisory Board.
+The goal of this board is to include opinions from the different stakeholders of health care in choosing research ideas.
+The advisory board includes doctors, patients, patients' family members, physical therapists, financial administrators and others.
+The board meets on a regular basis to discuss the ongoing and future clinical research projects.
+For more information or if you would like to participate, please see our Research Advisory Board information

 CSF is normally produced inside cavities inside the brain (called ventricles) and flows full the ventricles and surround the brain and spinal cord.
 It is then reabsorbed into the blood stream.
 CSF disorders include conditions in which there is a disturbance (increase or decrease) in the amount of circulating CSF or the CSF pressure inside the head; resulting in numerous symptoms varying from headache to a dementia-like picture.
 The most common examples of these are:

 Normal Pressure Hydrocephalus (NPH), which is believed to be resultant from reduced reabsorption of the CSF resulting in enlargement of the brain ventricles and causing symptoms that mimic dementia (like Alzheimer’s disease), with specific occurrence of difficulty walking and incontinence of urine along with the memory problems.

 Idiopathic Intracranial Hypertension (IIH), previously known as Pseudotumor Cerebri, which is believed to be due to an increase in the pressure of the veins draining the brain.
 It typically occurs in young women and results in mainly a headache not responding to analgesics and blurring of vision.